 The EU Water Framework Directive (2000/60/EC) repealed an earlier Council Directive (79/923/EEC) specifically dealing with requirements for shellfish waters (CEC, 2000).
-With this repeal the EU envisaged that water quality target values related to the health of aquatic organisms will eventually be consolidated in the Water Framework Directive (CEC, 2000).
+With this repeal the EU envisaged that water quality target val-

 In 2006, the EU issued a Directive (2006/113/EC) specifically addressing the quality of shellfish waters (see Appendix B) (CEC, 2006b), including limits for physico-chemical properties and toxicants.
 In addition, the Directive also sets limits for microbiological contamination in shellfish flesh as follows: "Faecal coliform levels in water shall be such that concentrations in shellfish flesh or intervalvular liquid are equal or less than 300 counts/100 ml".